 Simón Trinidad was a banker and a college professor from a prominent family in the department of Cesar, Colombia.
 His birth name is Juvenal Ovidio Ricardo Palmera and he was commonly known as Ricardo Palmera.
-Despite his relatively high social standing, Simón Trinidad had many social concerns including concern for the plight of poor agricultural workers and also about issues of peace in his country, ravaged by civil war.
+Despite his relatively high social standing, Simón Trinidad had many social concerns including concern for the plight of poor agricultural workers and also about the peaceful resolution of the armed conflict which ravaged his country.

 How did Simón Trinidad become a member of the FARC-EP?

 In 1984 the FARC-EP (Fuerzas Armadas Revolucionarias de Colombia - Ejército del Pueblo) and the Colombian Government entered into peace talks.
 As part of the peace process it was agreed that the FARC-EP would create a political party that would engage in elections.
 The FARC-EP founded the political party the Unión Patriótica (UP) in 1985.

 In 1986 the UP came to Simón Trinidad’s home state. and disseminated information about their proposals for peace Impressed by the peace proposals, Simón joined the UP.
 In response to some electoral successes of the UP, right wing death squads began a genocidal assassination campaign against the UP and assassinated over 4,000 members of this party.
 Simón Trinidad himself began to receive death threats due to his political beliefs and, after a close colleague was assassinated, Simón decided he was no longer safe in his home and joined the FARC-EP in 1987.
 In the FARC-EP he took the name of Simón Trinidad.